 Arts and Science is the largest Faculty at Queen’s University, making up over 60% of the university.
-It has 32 departments and schools, with an extraordinary scope of educational possibilities encompassing the creative arts, languages, computing, humanities, social sciences, life and physical sciences, as well as several interdisciplinary departments.
+It has 32 departments and schools encompassing the creative arts, languages, computing, humanities, social sciences, life and physical sciences, as well as several interdisciplinary departments.

-More detailed information about course registration etc. can be found on our Pre-departure page.
+More information about course registration can be found on our Pre-departure page.

 All courses at Queen's are taught in English.

 You can find courses of instruction in the online Academic Calendar.

 Not every course listed in this Calendar is offered every year.
 For the most up-to-date information on course offerings, students are advised to view the course timetable on SOLUS or consult with the appropriate department.